nandini601/Toxicity-Detection-Model/README.md

 ## Dataset

-The dataset used for training the model (`train.csv`) contains labeled tweets along with their toxicity scores.
+The dataset used for training the model (`FinalBalancedDataset.csv`) contains labeled tweets along with their toxicity scores.
 Before training the model, the data is preprocessed to clean and tokenize the text, lemmatize words, and remove stopwords.

 ## Requirements